zilliztech/codelabs/codelabs/get-started-with-vector-db-4/index.md

 ## Nearest neighbor search

-Now that we've seen the power of embeddings, let's
+Now that we've seen the power of embeddings, let's take a look at some of the ways we can perform exact nearest neighbor search.

 __Linear search__